m0h4x/my-resume/README.md

 this is my conclusion and this is my verdict.
 In the sixties Lisp gave us garbage collection.
 In the seventies eighties Smalltalk gave us type inference.
-And in the nineties perl gave us scripting.
+And then Erlang gave us the actor model.
-(for the lack of a better term).
 Now what concerns the linux distributions:
 Debian is the most ancient software collection and installer.
 OpenSuse is a somewhat more sane distribution